 - Inability to implement speech codes.
-FIRE has seen a continuous, nine-year decline in the maintenance of speech codes that prohibit speech11, and courts routinely strike down speech codes at public universities on First Amendment grounds.12 In fact, some bias reporting systems, such as Longwood University’s, have cited the unconstitutionality of speech codes as a reason for their existence.13
+FIRE has seen a continuous, nine-year decline in the maintenance of speech codes that prohibit speech, and courts routinely strike down speech codes at public universities on First Amendment grounds.
+In fact, some bias reporting systems, such as Longwood University’s, have cited the unconstitutionality of speech codes as a reason for their existence.

 - Student demand.
-Certain student groups have called upon administrators to implement bias reporting systems.16 But this seems to be relatively rare: Of the various recent demands from students across the country, few have involved requests for reporting systems,17 and one institution’s audit suggested that students are unfamiliar with the term “bias incident.”18
+Certain student groups have called upon administrators to implement bias reporting systems.
+But this seems to be relatively rare: Of the various recent demands from students across the country, few have involved requests for reporting systems, and one institution’s audit suggested that students are unfamiliar with the term “bias incident.”

 bias response teams are found on hundreds of american college campuses

 In early 2016, when Appalachian State University explored a proposal to create a Bias Response Team, administrators wanted to see what other schools were doing.
-They didn’t have to look far; one said she was “hard pressed to find a school without” a Bias Response Team.20 Boston College’s student government described them as “ubiquitous.”21
+They didn’t have to look far; one said she was “hard pressed to find a school without” a Bias Response Team.
+Boston College’s student government described them as “ubiquitous.”

 The names and acronyms used for bias reporting systems vary from campus to campus.
-The University of Oregon’s team is currently known as the “Bias Education and Response Team,”24 and the University of North Carolina at Asheville’s team is the “Bias Incident Response Team.”25 While most team names appear to include some variation on “Bias Response Team,” some do not.
-Arizona State University previously hosted a “Campus Environment Team,”26 and Illinois State University currently utilizes an “Inclusive Community Response Team.”27 The University of Central Florida’s “Just Knights Response Team” reflects the name of its athletic teams.28 And some institutions do not have a separate team for bias reports, instead relying on existing offices or departments.
-Some direct reports to police departments,29 various deans30 or human resources offices,31 or housing authorities.32
+The University of Oregon’s team is currently known as the “Bias Education and Response Team,” and the University of North Carolina at Asheville’s team is the “Bias Incident Response Team.”
+While most team names appear to include some variation on “Bias Response Team,” some do not.
+Arizona State University previously hosted a “Campus Environment Team,” and Illinois State University currently utilizes an “Inclusive Community Response Team.”
+The University of Central Florida’s “Just Knights Response Team” reflects the name of its athletic teams.
+And some institutions do not have a separate team for bias reports, instead relying on existing offices or departments.
+Some direct reports to police departments, various deans or human resources offices, or housing authorities.

 To better understand these report-and-response systems, and to distinguish them from other types of speech codes, FIRE views “Bias Response Teams” as identified as such or generally adhering to three criteria: